The Orange spotted sleeper goby (Valenciennea puellaris) is also known as the Orange-dashed goby, Maiden goby and Diamond Watchman goby.

 DECORATED GOBY IN THE WILD

 The burrows are normally under a small stone or coral and we have never seen them on open sand.
 Their slightly bulbous eyes allow them to look backwards and when swimming away they tend to keep one eye backwards on the perceived threat.
-They usually have more than one burrow and feed in the areas surrounding these burrows.
+The Orange spotted sleeper goby, they usually have more than one burrow and feed in the areas surrounding these burrows.

 There is an interesting piece of research done on the breeding habits of this genus here.
-Essentially males mate with the largest female that is available and will transfer from a smaller female to a larger if one is available.
+Essentially males mate of Orange spotted sleeper goby with the largest female that is available and will transfer from a smaller female to a larger if one is available.
 Females guard larger males and benefit from having a larger male who provides larger and more burrows which provide more shelter.

 Although their personality varies from specimen to specimen , provided that they are in a sufficiently large tank with deep fine sand and good water conditions and no other aggressive species they are likely to be quite active.